Manchester United W.F.C.: 2018–present: Current team

 Manchester United Women played their first game at Old Trafford, against West Ham United, during the men's March 2021 international break.
 Manchester United won the game 2–0.

-On 12 May 2021, Manchester United announced that Casey Stoney would stand down from her role as Head Coach at the end of the season.
+On 12 May 2021, Manchester United announced that Casey Stoney would stand down from her role as head coach at the end of the season.
 On 29 July 2021, Marc Skinner was announced as the new head coach on a two-year contract, with the option for a further year.
+Skinner confirmed in March 2023 that the 12-month extension option was triggered, keeping him at the club until 2024.
+Later that season the team reached a major cup final for the first time, losing 1–0 to Chelsea in the 2023 Women's FA Cup final at Wembley Stadium.
+After finishing as runners-up in the WSL, the team qualified for the UEFA Women's Champions League for the first time ahead of the 2023–24 season.
+United were drawn against Paris Saint-Germain in the second qualifying round and earned a 1–1 draw at home before a 3–1 defeat in the second leg ended the debut European campaign.

+On 12 May 2024, United defeated Tottenham Hotspur 4–0 in the 2024 Women's FA Cup final to win their first major title.

+For the 2024–25 season the club will play three games at Old Trafford, an increase from two which they had played in the previous two seasons.

 Ground

 Following the club's acceptance into the 2018–19 FA Women's Championship, it was revealed that the women's team would be based in Broughton, Salford at The Cliff training ground; subject to completion of redevelopment work.
-In the meantime United play their fixtures at Leigh Sports Village.
-Moss Lane serves as a backup venue for when Leigh Sports Village is unavailable.
-Ewen Fields has also been used as a contingency plan, hosting United’s FA Cup fifth round match against London Bees in February 2019.
+United were to play their fixtures at Leigh Sports Village until this was completed, however the stadium has become the club's official home ground as the return to The Cliff never materialised.
+Moss Lane served as a backup venue, during the teams early years, when Leigh Sports Village is unavailable.
+Ewen Fields has also been used as a contingency plan, hosting United's FA Cup fifth round match against London Bees in February 2019.
 In March 2021, it was announced that the women's team would play their first ever game at Old Trafford later that month against West Ham United.
 In March 2022, the team played for the second time at Old Trafford and the first with fans present, beating Everton 3–1 in front of a club record 20,241 fans.